zbunde/tutorials.gschool.it/source/static_site_deploy.liquid.md

 ![Commit](/images/staticSiteDeploy/commitDetails.png)

 Now that you have confirmed that your changes are indeed working, you should push your changes back up to GitHub.
-You can either use the Gui with the sync button or us the command line.
+You can either use the Gui with the sync button or use the command line.

 {% terminal %}
 $ git push origin master